mposolda/fapi-demo/README.md

 4.a) Change client policy from above to use `fapi-1-advanced` instead of baseline.

 4.b) Register new client.
-It must be checked both checkboxes `Confidential client` and `Generate client keys`
+It must be checked the checkbox `Generate client keys` and `Client authentication method` should be set to `tls_client_auth` in case of "FAPI 1 Advanced"

 4.c) Create login URL.
 It must be checked with both `Use nonce` and `Use Request Object` to send stuff in signed request object.